Your home isn’t just a source of pride or a place where you can relax after a long day — it’s also an investment in your family’s future.

 Further, the passage of trends works against homeowners.
 “Whatever is in vogue today will look dated 10 years down the road when you are ready to sell,” he said.
 “Simple is best.
 Fortunately, lighting can easily be switched out at a low cost.”

-With its patterns and texture, wallpaper can be an overwhelming design choice.
+With its patterns and texture, wallpaper can be an overwhelming design choice for your home.
 Plus, it’s notoriously difficult to remove.
 Homebuyers might view wallpaper removal as a potential headache, and it could be the tipping point for someone who wants a more move-in ready home.

 Fresh paint and neutral colors are always a good idea to help stage your home when it’s on the market.
 If you do have wallpaper, think about whether it’s beneficial to remove it and repaint the walls before any showings or open houses, so your potential buyers never have to think about your wallpaper mistakes.